intel/zephyr.js/docs/ashell.md

 Introduction
 ------------
-This shell focus is on creating an interface to be able to run commands and arbitrary JavaScript directly from the USB port of a Zephyr enabled device.
+The focus of ashell is to create an interface to be able to run commands and arbitrary JavaScript directly from the USB port of a Zephyr enabled device.

-Although the shell would look like a common Unix Bash, it is heavily limited due the constraints of the micro-controller.
+Although this shell looks like a common Unix Bash, it is heavily limited due the constraints of the micro-controller.

 NOTE: Because the filesystem module is used by ashell, the SPI module is also